krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 This class takes as input a *MeshSizeFunction* object and it constructs a simplicial mesh in either serial or parallel outputting points and simplices.
 Additionally, it has support a mesh improvement strategy [slivers]_ aimed at removing degenerate elements that are ubiqituous in 3D Delaunay mesh generation methods.

 .. note ::
-    However, it can also accept a user-defined signed distance function and mesh sizing function.
+    However, it can also accept a user-defined signed distance function and user-defined mesh sizing function.

 Inputs
 -------------------------------------------